rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 into a memory object and compared with the source data.
 Within the memory object, the DBMerge will identify:

-- which records need to inserted (ChangeAction: I)
+- which records need to inserted (ChangeAction: Insert)
-- which records need to be updated (ChangeAction: U)
+- which records need to be updated (ChangeAction: Update)
-- which records exists and doesn't need to be updated (ChangeAction: E)
+- which records exists and doesn't need to be updated (ChangeAction: Exists)
-- which record needs to be deleted (ChangeAction: D), if deletions are allowed
+- which record needs to be deleted (ChangeAction: Delete), if deletions are allowed

 To identify these different options, the `IdColumn` is used.
 In our example the id column is a unique primary key, and it is recommended to only use unique columns for that.